mlpack/mlpack/doc/user/core/trees/rectangle_tree.md

   CustomStatistic();

   // Construct a CustomStatistic for the given fully-constructed
-  // `BinarySpaceTree` node.
+  // `RectangleTree` node.
 Here we have templatized the tree type to make it
-  // easy to handle any type of `BinarySpaceTree`. template<typename TreeType>
+  // easy to handle any type of `RectangleTree`. template<typename TreeType>
   StatisticType(TreeType& node);